Iroquois-Kankakee Regional Office of Education

 Public School Life Safety Inspections

-The safety and welfare of students is of prime concern to the boards of education and administrators of Iroquois and Kankakee counties.
-This office has the responsibility of conducting a Life Safety Inspection of each public school building on an annual basis.
-All buildings are inspected and reports filed with the respective Board of Education and the State Board of Education.
+The Regional Superintendent of Schools is responsible for statutory compliance with established standards in the construction and remodeling of public school buildings.
+The Regional Superintendent assures school board approval by resolution of construction plans, review of plans for code compliance, issuance of the building permit and, upon review, issuance of school occupancy permits.
+The I-KAN office has the responsibility of conducting a Life Safety Inspection of each public school building on an annual basis.
+All buildings are inspected and reports are filed with the respective Board of Education and the State Board of Education.

 School Bus Driver Certification

-Determining proper teacher licensure and endorsement requirements have been a major responsibility of the office, currently done on-line in conjunction with ISBE.
+I-KAN's office monitors teacher and administrator licenses for approximately 2,100 educators in Iroquois and Kankakee counties.
+Determining proper teacher licensure and endorsement requirements has been a major responsibility of the office, done in conjunction with ISBE.